AlgoMaster Logo

 3

-• You provide a key, like a username, an ID, or even an email.
+• You provide a key, such as a username, an ID, or an email.

-• That key is passed into something called a hash function which converts it into a number.
+• The key is passed into a hash function that converts it into a number.

-• That number represents the index in an internal array where your data will be stored.
+• That number is the index in an internal array where the value is stored.

 How Does It Work?